igneus/lygre/README.md

     ruby -I ./lib ./bin/grely.rb some_chant.gabc

+If no filename is given as argument, grely behaves as a filter and processes the standard input:

+    cat some_chant.gabc | ruby -I ./lib ./bin/grely.rb

 It will print the lilypond source to the standard output.
 (Or cry that the input isn't valid.
 If you are sure it is, please create an issue in the tracker.)